Harsh-Verma1981/Harsh-Verma1981/README.md

 ###

-<p align="left">📚 I'm currently learning java and practicing DSA to improve myself.<br>🎯 Goals: Wants to work in a Big Tech Company and contribute in their projects.<br>🎲 Fun fact: Buy me a coffee and we will talk about it later 😅.</p>
+<p align="left">📚 I'm currently studying DSA to improve my problem solving skills.<br>🎯 Goals: Wants to work in a Big Tech Company and contribute in their projects.<br>🎲 Fun fact: Buy me a coffee and we will talk about it later 😅.</p>

 ###